-HEIRLOOM is committed to utilizing, to the extent possible, minority-owned, women owned, veteran owned, LGBT-owned and business owned by persons with disabilities as suppliers, contractors and wholesale partners.
-HEIRLOOM recognizes that sourcing products and services from previously under-used suppliers helps to sustain and progressively transform a company's supply chain, thus quantitatively reflecting the demographics of the community in which it operates by recording transactions with diverse suppliers.
+Heirloom is committed to utilizing, to the extent possible, minority-owned, women owned, veteran owned, LGBT-owned and businesses owned by persons with disabilities as suppliers, contractors and wholesale partners.
+Heirloom recognizes that sourcing products and services from previously under-used suppliers helps to sustain and progressively transform a company's supply chain, thus quantitatively reflecting the demographics of the community in which it operates by recording transactions with diverse suppliers.
+To that end, Heirloom will give preference to these individuals and companies.